-Here’s a 2019 photo update of Puppy Cash with his new sibling
+Here’s some 2019 photo updates of Puppy Cash with his new sibling Bailey the Boxer

 In February 2017, Caramel, an American Staffordshire Terrier estimated to be between 2-3 years old waited in Bond County Humane Society’s shelter for her second chance at a family.
 She’d been confiscated by Bond County Animal Control from a home after her owner died under suspicious circumstances.
 Her owner’s family then surrendered her to Animal Control for re-homing.
 Before she was taken to Animal Control, Caramel shared her household with a potbellied pig and some pet snakes.
 She was friendly to everyone and to other dogs.
 She listened well, had some basic manners, and following a good playtime session was usually content to lie next to a person and relax.
 BCHS was happy to rescue Caramel and begin a search for a great new forever home match.